tc39/notes/meetings/2019-03/mar-28.md

 JHD: My idea would be that we would give a choice of several formats, based on web reality.
 That's the only way I could invision hardcoding in the spec something that allows for these several formats.

-MS: Wouldn't you want a standard format for the stack frame?
+MLS: Wouldn't you want a standard format for the stack frame?

 JHD: We could make an ideal format, and hope browsers would migrate to that, or we could put the alternative formats in Annex B.